-In healthcare, compliance requirements are stringent with little room for error.
+In healthcare, compliance requirements are stringent.
 Between HIPAA, the Social Security Act, False Claims Act, HITECH, Patient Protection and Affordable Care Act, Drug Enforcement Administration and FDA, and the Department of Health and Human Services, there’s a lot to manage to before even thinking about how your devices play a role in each of those regulations.

 Devices are becoming more ingrained in healthcare, which poses risks when you look at the data from the Ponemon Institute’s Medical Device Security Study.

 - 60% of device makers and 49% of healthcare organizations say mobile device use is increasing security risks

 - 80% of mobile device makers say they’re incredibly difficult to secure

 - 61% of device makers and 65% of healthcare organizations do not encrypt data transmitted through devices

 - Only 51% of device makers and 44% of healthcare organizations comply with FDA guidance on security protocol for devices

 - 60% of device makers and 59% of healthcare organizations do not disclose security risk potential about devices with patients or practitioners

 Currently, compliance is managed through training and individuals within organizations designated to abiding with regulatory standards.
 Devices are an entirely separate account of their own that’s not being minded with the level of priority as it should be.
 Each device creates more attack points and ease of entry for hackers.
 But how do you manage all these devices?
 Can you afford to hire enough internal resources to account for the mass amounts of knowledge required to protect your entire organization?

 A quick way to assess both your security and your compliance is to implement a vulnerability scan.